temporalio/documentation/docs/application-development/foundations.md

    ```bash
    git clone https://github.com/temporalio/docker-compose.git
    ```
-2. Change to the directory for the project:
+2. Change to the directory for the project.
    ```bash
    cd docker-compose
    ```